 How to choose the right memorial headstone

-	Organising a funeral is never an easy task, with the multitude of aspects that have to be right becoming even more difficult for those still in the grieving process.
-An aspect of imperative performance is finding the perfect headstone for the grave, especially as it’s something that will serve as a lasting memory of their life for years to come.
-With this in mind, here are some tips to ensure choosing a headstone is made as easily as possible.
+Organising a funeral is never an easy task.
+With so many aspects that have to be just right, it makes things even more difficult for those still in the grieving process.
+An aspect many consider to be of imperative importance is finding the perfect memorial headstone for the grave, especially as it’s something that will serve as a lasting memory of the deceased person’s life for many years to come.
+With this in mind, this blog post offers some tips to ensure choosing a headstone is as easy as possible.

 Have an idea in your head of the shape and size

 In order to help make the process as easy as possible, it’s always recommended to have a good idea of the shape and size of the gravestone before contacting prospective companies.
 This allows you to immediately narrow down a select list and means that choosing will take far less time.
 Through doing this you can also gauge a greater bearing on headstone prices, ensuring you look only at the ones within your budget.
 A good way of doing this is to wander around a graveyard to see the variety of shapes, sizes and designs of bronze, marble, slate or granite headstones.
 You could also take photos of the ones you like to avoid trying to explain your favoured design to the stonemason.

 - Granite headstones – granite is known for its hardiness and requires little maintenance

 - Marble headstones – marble has a peaceful look, is long-lasting and easily hand carved